Kevincnzuk/live-ev-bus-akl/README.md

 # AKL Live EV Bus

+> **Notice:**
+>
+> I have shifted work focus to a new project that will provide more functionalities than this project has to offer.
+>
+> This project will likely to stop being supported after the new project is deployed.

 This is the official distribution page for the `AKL Live EV Bus` app.
 Please take a look at the information below on how to use it.

 We support Auckland Transport's [Mission Electric](https://at.govt.nz/about-us/sustainability/mission-electric/).